 If you have a condition called postural orthostatic tachycardia syndrome (POTS), you’ll experience significant increases in your blood pressure during phases two and four.

-POTS is a condition in which your blood pressure drops dramatically when you stand after you’ve been sitting or lying down.
+POTS is a condition in which your heart rate rapidly increases when you stand up after you’ve been sitting or lying down.
 It can be a very serious health problem, leading to fainting, falls, and other complications.

 Treating clogged ears